Yonipineda/Conways-GameOfLife/README.md

 This is a project for my Computer Science build week at [Lambda School](https://lambdaschool.com/)

+### How to play

+1. Install the package from PyPi
+> pip install Conways-Game-of-Life==1.0.0

+  Link to the installation: (Conways Game of Life)[https://pypi.org/project/Conways-Game-of-Life/1.0.0/]

-Click on the picture below to play the game!
+2. Click on the picture below to play the game!

 [![Main Menu](2-Player/assets/game.png)](https://repl.it/@Yonipineda/Game-of-Life#readme.md)